Planning-nl/vue3-i18n/README.md

 ```

 > `withLocales` is especially handy when a value needs to be fetched for another locale than the current one.
 For
-> example, consider the language selector widget which usually contains a description in the target language itself.
+> example a language selector widget usually contains a description in the target language itself.

 ### String format patterns
 Most i18n frameworks allow special patterns in translation strings as *placeholders* or *references* to other translations.